Probate Q&A Series

 2. Core documents from the primary probate to bring/file:

-• Any foreign inventory/return if available as part of the authenticated probate record (often helpful when the Clerk wants to see what was administered in the primary case, even though the North Carolina inventory should list only North Carolina assets).
+• Any foreign inventory/return if available as part of the certified probate record (often helpful when the Clerk wants to see what was administered in the primary case, even though the North Carolina inventory should list only North Carolina assets).

 3. After opening: The ancillary personal representative typically completes North Carolina estate administration steps limited to North Carolina assets (including an inventory limited to North Carolina property and creditor notice steps required in the county where the ancillary estate is opened).
 The end goal is a North Carolina estate record that supports title work and, when needed, a deed or other recorded instrument to place the property into the intended owner’s name.